WRITING A STATEMENT OF PURPOSE

 Find an Angle Writing a statement of purpose

-If your like most people, however, your life story might well lack significant drama, so figuring out a way to make it interesting becomes the big challenge.
+If you are like most people, however, your life story might well lack significant drama, so figuring out a way to make it interesting becomes the big challenge.
 Finding an angle is vital.
 Brainstorm for ideas which emphasize your exceptional qualities, goals, past performances.
 Writing a statement of purpose Writing a statement of purpose

 Concentrate on Your Opening Paragraph